 - 1 bay leaf

-- 3 to 4 cups vegetables, cut into bite-sized pieces, carrots, celery, parsnips, rutabaga, turnip, potatoes, etc.
+- 4 cups vegetables, cut into bite-sized pieces, carrots, celery, parsnips, rutabaga, turnip, potatoes, etc.

 - 1/2 cup frozen peas, thawed

 - 3/4 teaspoon to 1 tablespoon dark jelly or jam, black currant or blackberry, to taste

 - dash of Worcestershire, optional

 - 1 sheet frozen or home-made Puff Pastry

 - 1 egg lightly beaten with 1 tablespoon water

 Directions for Stew:

-In a Dutch oven, cook onions in 1/2 of the butter and olive oil, over moderately low heat, stirring, until the onions begin to soften.
+In a Dutch oven, cook onions in 1/2 of the butter and half olive oil, over moderately low heat, stirring, until the onions begin to soften.
 Place a lid on and cook slowly for several minutes, then remove and continue to stir now and then until softened and beginning to brown.
-Add garlic and cook for a moment longer.
-Transfer the vegetables to a bowl, and reserve.
+Add garlic and cook until fragrant.
+Transfer to a bowl, and reserve.

 Trim and cut beef, removing any hard bits of fat, sprinkle with salt and pepper, and toss in flour.
 Heat the remaining butter and oil in the Dutch oven over moderately high heat until the foam subsides.
 Add in the meat and cook until browned on all sides, stirring as necessary and working in batches if needed.
 Shake the remainder of the flour over the meat if any is left, stirring for a moment or two.

-Add in the Guinness, stirring and scraping up the fond on the pan, then the broth, reserved onion mixture, thyme, sage and bay leaf.
-Add one teaspoon of the sugar and 1/2 teaspoon of salt.
+Add in the Guinness, stirring and scraping the pan, then add the broth, reserved onion mixture, thyme, sage and bay leaf and about 1/2 teaspoon of salt.
 Check the liquid, it should be nearly to the top of the meat.
 Add more broth or a little water if needed.
 Cover, bring just up to a boil, then turn down and simmer gently for an hour and a half, stirring occasionally.